nf-core/eager/docs/tutorial_human_popgen.md

-# Tutorial on how to set up nf-core/eager for metagenomic screening
+# Tutorial on how to set up nf-core/eager for human population genetics

 ## Introduction